openwelldata/apps4ag/README.md

-# Express app with nodemon development server
+# Open water data collection app prototype

 Use [nodemon's](https://github.com/remy/nodemon) legacy mode to monitor file changes in your container.
 The app will restart, if you change any **.js**, **.json** or **.hjs** file.